ShahriarCodes/Library-Website-and-API/README.md

 $ pipenv shell
 ```

 If you are on a Mac you should now see parentheses around the name of your current directory on your command line which indicates the virtual environment is activated.
-Since we’re in a django directory that means we should see (django) at the beginning of the command line prompt.
+Since we’re in a Library-Website-and-API directory that means we should see (Library-Website-and-API) at the beginning of the command line prompt.
 Windows users will not see the shell prompt.
-If you can run django-admin startproject in the next section then you know your virtual environment has Django installed properly.

 ```
 (Library-Website-and-API) $